Three Methods for Towing an RV With a Car, and Electrical Connections to Use

 Having a Vehicle at a Campground Gives You Flexibility

-It is becoming more and more popular to take an automobile or other form of transportation with you when you use your RV on a trip, or even on a short vacation.
+It is becoming more and more popular to take an automobile or other form of transportation with you when you use your RV on a trip or short vacation.

 When you get to your destination, you can explore the surrounding areas in your towed vehicle.